-Requirements to attend a WE (including specifics such as type of criminal record check) must be included in the student enrollment contract and should be included in the admission requirements or elsewhere in the program outline to ensure students understand their importance, and help them make an informed choice about whether this program is right for them.
+Requirements to attend a WE (including specifics such as type of criminal record check) must be included in the student enrollment contract and should be included in the program outline to ensure students understand their importance, and help them make an informed choice about whether this program is right for them.

 These requirements should often not be included in the admission requirements for the program: listing them separately in the program outline ensures students are aware of them but allows a more appropriate time frame for students to complete them.
 It also allows them to be changed without an application to PTIRU if circumstances require it.